opentext-idol/find/Find-Java-System-Properties.md

 - `server.port` - The port to run Find on (defaults to 8080).
 - `server.session.timeout` - The session timeout in seconds (defaults to 3600).
+- `hp.find.enableBi` - Property to control BI functionality.
+Set this to false to disable BI functionality for all users (defaults to true).
+This will disable database creation or prevent access to an existing database.

 ### Database